CloakBrowser — What is it?

 Source: per README

-CloakBrowser provides a direct replacement for Playwright and Puppeteer, allowing developers to use the same API and code with minimal changes.
+CloakBrowser provides a simple API swap for Playwright and Puppeteer, allowing developers to use it without significant code changes.
+This feature makes it easy to integrate into existing projects.

 Source: per README

-The `humanize=True` flag enables human-like mouse curves, keyboard timing, and scroll patterns, enhancing stealth against behavioral detection systems.
+The `humanize=True` flag enables human-like mouse curves, keyboard timing, and scroll patterns, helping to pass behavioral detection tests.

 Source: per README